U.S. Department of Labor Resources

 Funding to address substance use disorders (SUDs) and related issues.
 List may include programs with a primary purpose other than addressing SUDs.

-Workforce Opportunity for Rural Communities (WORC) Initiative Inactive
+Workforce Opportunity for Rural Communities (WORC) Initiative

-Supports workforce development activities in rural areas throughout the Appalachian, Lower Mississippi Delta (Delta), and Northern Border regions.
-Provides funds for career training, and support services to prepare dislocated workers, new entrants to the workforce, and incumbent workers, including workers affected by substance use disorder (SUD), for good jobs in high-demand occupations in these regions.
+Supports workforce development activities and economic development plans in rural areas throughout the Appalachian, Lower Mississippi Delta (Delta), and Northern Border regions.
+Provides funds for career training, and support services to prepare dislocated workers, including workers affected by substance use disorder (SUD), for good jobs in high-demand occupations in these regions.
 Ensures that efforts align with existing economic growth strategies in order to increase employment opportunities and foster long-term regional economic prosperity.

-Application Deadline: Jun 13, 2023
+Application Deadline: Jun 20, 2024

 Sponsor: Employment and Training Administration (ETA)